VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      The compression level for VictoriaMetrics remote write protocol.
 Higher values reduce network traffic at the cost of higher CPU usage.
 Negative values reduce CPU usage at the cost of increased network traffic.
 See https://docs.victoriametrics.com/vmagent.html#victoriametrics-remote-write-protocol
   -sortLabels
      Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
 This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
+  -streamAggr.dropInputLabels array
+     An optional list of labels to drop from samples before stream de-duplication and aggregation .
+See https://docs.victoriametrics.com/stream-aggregation.html#dropping-unneeded-labels
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tls array
      Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
      Supports array of values separated by comma or specified via multiple flags.